nhlbidatastage/bdc-ai-tiger-team/objective_1.1/README.md

 See https://cloud.google.com/compute/docs/gpus for information about the Google instance types.

-LEFT OFF WITH: the job ran but the output was a single line file with just the prompt.
-Retrying with 2 GPUs after refactoring the script to include various params and to use accelerate library to spread across multiple GPUs to see if that makes a difference .
+The job ran and the output wasn't the best I've seen.
+This run used a v100 w/ 2 GPUs after refactoring the script to include various params and to use accelerate library to spread across multiple GPUs to see if that makes a difference .
 Trying a2-highgpu-1g (which has 40GB of GPU RAM) fails since the instance type isn't supported in Google Pipelines API ("Error: validating pipeline: unsupported accelerator: "a2-highgpu-1g"	").
 I asked the Terra team what systems are available.
-Using top-k=10 max-length=600 instead of 4000 since that gave me good results locally.
+Using top-k=10 max-length=600 instead of 4000 since that gave me good results locally and this was an OK result on Terra.
+We can try running it multiple times and tweak these parameters to see if we can improve the answer.

 ### NEXT STEPS